India Tax Residency and US LLC: What the Treaty Covers

 - Present in India for 729 days or less during the 7 years immediately preceding the previous year

 RNOR status is transitional.
-It applies to NRIs who have recently returned to India or foreign nationals who have recently moved to India.
-It provides a limited window during which foreign-source income is not taxable in India.
+It covers NRIs who have recently returned to India or foreign nationals who have recently moved there.
+During this window, foreign-source income is not taxable in India.

 Non-Resident (NR)

-An individual who does not meet the conditions for resident status — present in India for fewer than 182 days, and does not meet the 60-day + 365-day combination — is classified as a non-resident.
+Anyone who does not meet the resident conditions (fewer than 182 days, and does not hit the 60-day + 365-day combination) is classified as a non-resident.

 Tax Obligations by Residency Category